-The CEO, chief financial officer and group HR director are all members of the board and other executives attend board meetings by invitation to ensure that the board has direct interaction with executive management.
+The CEO, chief financial officer and group HR director are all members of the board and other officers and members of senior management attend board and board committee meetings by invitation to ensure that the board has direct interaction with management.

 The board charter empowers the board to determine its composition and requires that it has an appropriate balance of knowledge, skills, experience, diversity and independence to be able to fulfil its duties and responsibilities to stakeholders.
 The board's mix of knowledge, skills and experience includes retail, commercial, governance, human resources, remuneration, accounting and finance, legal, healthcare and marketing.
-In line with the race and gender diversity policy adopted by the group, the board comprises four female and five male members, 44% of whom are black directors.
+In line with the race and gender diversity policy adopted by the group, the board comprises four female and five male members, 56% of whom are black directors.
 The diversity of the directors in terms of gender, race and their professional backgrounds encourages constructive debate and ensures that the board considers the needs of a wide range of stakeholder interests.
 Disclosure of the group's progress in meeting its race and gender diversity targets at board level is made in the integrated annual report.
 The board is satisfied that it has an appropriate mix of knowledge, skills, experience, diversity and independence.